fedemartinm/react-native-challenge/README.md

 Design a dog breed wish list

 ## Functional Requirements
-- Create an autocomplete text field that suggests dog breeds from a database as you type (you can find the initial list of dog breeds in `dog-breeds.txt`).
+- Create an autocomplete text field that suggests dog breeds from a database as you type (you can find the initial list of dog breeds in `dog-breeds.csv`).
 - If a dog breed which the user entered does not exist yet in the database, it will need to be created in the database.
 - When the user selects or enters a dog breed, it will need to be added to the wish list of dog breeds of the user.
 - The wish list of the user needs to be shown on the same page and updated in real time.